 The wood used in these gorgeous dining table tops is sourced from North American hardwood forests that are managed for sustainability.
-Boos offers the four most popular wood species, covering a spectrum of colors ranging from light tan to dark brown.
+Boos offers the three most popular wood species, covering a spectrum of colors ranging from light tan to dark brown.
 Each species has its own distinct look.

 Northern Hard Rock Maple is the “go-to” wood, since it’s the hardest and most affordable of the lot, plus its neutral colors can complement almost any dining room décor.